Massive deformations of Maass forms and Jacobi forms: Abstract

 \section{Abstract}

 We define one-parameter ``massive'' deformations of Maass forms and Jacobi forms.
 This is inspired by descriptions of plane gravitational waves in string theory.
-Examples include massive Green's functions (that we write in terms of Kronecker-Eisenstein series) and massive modular graph functions.
+Examples include massive Green's functions (that we write in terms of Kronecker--Eisenstein series) and massive modular graph functions.